gmariani/derby-timer/README.md

 7. When ready to race, hold the Switch closed for at least 0.5 seconds to reset the timer.
 When the Switch is then opened, the timer will begin timing the race and the LED will turn on while racing.
 When all cars have finished OR 9.8 seconds has elapsed, the timer will stop and the LED will turn off.

 # For Developers
-npm install --global node-gyp node-pre-gyp nw-gyp npm install --global --production windows-build-tools npm install serialport --build-from-source npm install bootstrap npm install jquery popper.js
+npm install -g node-gyp node-pre-gyp nw-gyp npm install -g --production windows-build-tools npm install -g prebuild npm install serialport --build-from-source npm install bootstrap npm install jquery popper.js